The strange disappearance of Ranger Paul Fugate from Arizona’s Chiricahua Monument

 What is the Chiricahua National Monument?

-Chiricahua National Monument is part of the National Park System located in the Chiricahua Mountains of southeastern Arizona.
+Chiricahua National Monument is part of the National Park System and is located in the Chiricahua Mountains of southeastern Arizona.
 The Chiricahuas are part of a chain of isolated “sky islands” that rise more than 5,400 feet above the Sonoran Desert floor.
 The monument was established on April 18, 1924, to protect its extensive eroded tuff spires known as hoodoos and balancing rocks and is named after the Chiricahua Apache, whose leader, Cochise, waged a long war with the U.S. government in the late 1800s.

-It is located approximately 36 miles (58 km) southeast of Willcox, Arizona and it preserves the remains of an immense volcanic eruption that occurred many millions of years ago.
+It is located approximately 36 miles (58 km) southeast of Willcox, Arizona, and it preserves the remains of an immense volcanic eruption that occurred many millions of years ago.

 The monument has just an eight-mile-long, dead-end road, a single campground, and a system of trails that can be hiked in a single day.